pbastide/integrated_phylogenetic_models/simulations_speed_estimation/README.md

 ```
 perl ./datagen.pl
 ```
-This produces the `.xml`, sequence and coordinate files in the current folder.
+This produces `.xml`, sequence and coordinate files in the current folder.
 These files are already provided here for convenience.

 ### Data analysis